 Austin Hill Shaw is from Denver, Colorado and obtained his Masters in Architecture from the University of Colorado, Denver.
 He enjoys creativity in all its forms, Bay Area innovation, and exploring the East Bay hills on his 24 year-old bike.
-He specializes in listening to the values and desires of his clients and translating those values into physical form.
+He specializes in listening to the values and desires of the clients and translating them into physical form.

 Donatella Mazzini is from the Marche region of Italy and obtained her architecture degree from La Universita’ di Firenze (Florence).
 She enjoys spending time with her husband and her two kids, running, cooking for friends and family, and traveling.
 She specializes in sustainable architecture, natural light, and bringing forth the flavor and sensibility of Italian design.

 Luis Furushio is Japanese Peruvian and was born and raised Lima, Peru.
 He obtained his architecture degree from La Universidad Richardo Palma.
 He enjoys running, passing time with his family, futbol, and Peruvian food.
-He specializes in building codes and optimizing challenging spaces for optimal flow.
+He specializes in building codes and reorganizing challenging spaces for optimal efficiency and flow.

 Are you an architect or designer